 Helicopter Crashes On Roof Of New York City Skyscraper

+A helicopter crashed into the top of a Manhattan skyscraper early Monday afternoon, sending New York authorities and rescuers racing to the scene in Midtown.

-New York authorities say they are responding to a helicopter crash on top of a Manhattan building.
-The New York City Fire Department said there was one fatality reported.
+The New York City Fire Department said there was one fatality reported — and according to the Federal Aviation Administration, initial reports suggest that the pilot was the only person on board the aircraft.

-"There was a helicopter hard landing on the roof of 787 7th Avenue in Midtown Manhattan," the New York City Police Department said on Twitter.
-"Fire has been extinguished."
+The crash set off a fire after the helicopter hit the roof of the high-rise at 787 7th Avenue during a hard landing, the New York City Police Department said on Twitter.

-FDNY adds that its members "continue to operate in response to fuel leaking from the helicopter."
+Authorities said the fire has since been extinguished, though FDNY added that its members "continue to operate in response to fuel leaking from the helicopter."

+New York Gov. Andrew Cuomo, who spoke to reporters on the scene shortly after the crash, said that "people in the building itself — nobody has been hurt, some people have been evacuated."

 #FDNY confirms a helicopter has crash-landed onto the roof of 787 7th Ave in Manhattan.
 The fire has been extinguished, and members continue to operate in response to fuel leaking from the helicopter.
 There is currently one fatality reported.— FDNY (@FDNY) June 10, 2019

+However, he adds that at this point there is no indication of "anything more than" a pilot making an emergency landing.

+New York City Mayor Bill de Blasio said at a news conference later that "there is no ongoing threat to New York City, based on all the information we have right now."

-The skyscraper stands at least 50 floors tall.
-The public is being asked to avoid the area of West 51st and 7th Ave.
+The skyscraper, which is known as the AXA Equitable building, stands 54 stories tall.
+The public was being asked to avoid the area of West 51st and 7th Ave.

+The FAA said its air traffic controllers did not handle the flight of this Agusta A109E helicopter.
+It added that the National Transportation Safety Board will be in charge of investigating the crash.

 This is a developing story.
 Some facts reported by the media may later turn out to be wrong.
 We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.